Congenital cytomegalovirus is a group of symptoms that occur when an infant is infected with the cytomegalovirus (CMV) before birth.

-Experimental treatment with the drug ganciclovir may reduce hearing loss later in the child's life.
+Treatment with antiviral medications, such as the drug ganciclovir, is often used for infants with neurologic symptoms.
+It may reduce hearing loss later in the child's life.

 Up to 90% of infants who have symptoms of their infection at birth will have neurologic abnormalities later in life.
-Only about 5 - 10% of infants without symptoms will have these problems.
+Only about 5 to 10% of infants without symptoms will have these problems.

 - Psychomotor retardation

 Have your baby checked right away if he or she was not examined by a health care provider shortly after birth and you suspect that the head is small or you notice other symptoms of congenital CMV.

 If your baby has congenital CMV, it is important to follow the health care provider's recommendations for well-baby examinations.
 That way, any growth and development problems can be identified early, and treated promptly.

 Cytomegalovirus is almost everywhere in the environment.
 The U.S. Centers for Disease Control and Prevention (CDC) recommend the following steps to reduce the spread of CMV: